Menu

 Today We're Challenging Misconceptions About "Cosmetic" Facial Hair Removal and Advocating for Inclusive Healthcare Policies - Read More!

-Understanding Hormonal Facial Hair Growth
+Understanding Hormonal Facial Hair Growth in Cisgender Women

 Hormonal facial hair growth is not “normal” for cisgender women.
-When women experience the growth of coarse, thick, and wiry hair on their faces, it often indicates an underlying hormonal imbalance, such as polycystic ovary syndrome (PCOS) or other endocrine disorders.
+When women experience the growth of coarse, thick, and wiry hair on their faces, it often indicates an underlying hormonal imbalance, such as perimenopause, menopause, polycystic ovary syndrome (PCOS) or other endocrine disorders.
 This obvious facial hair can be distressing - impacting self-esteem and daily life.
 Cisgender women will spend countless hours trying to hide the facial hair – shaving, waxing, sugaring, threading, tweezing – only for it to come back thicker and more pronounced – while damaging their skin, causing ingrown hairs, scarring, discolouration of their skin.

 For transgender individuals, facial hair removal is a critical aspect of their gender transition journey.
 Whether transitioning from male to female (MTF) or female to male (FTM), electrolysis permanent hair removal play a pivotal role in aligning their physical appearance with their gender identity.